raquelvargas16/modelo-sesa/README.md

  I did a Principal Component Analysis to see the correlations between features.
 The results of the PCA were 16 principal components out of 110 features, this results are in the excel file "Rotated_Component_Matrix.xlsx".
 From this analysis, 44 features were selected with the client for the first clustering attempt.

-Afterward, I ran a Two-Step clustering analysis using the 44 variables.
-From this clustering analysis, the model with best cohesion and separation measures had three clusters.
+Afterward, I ran a Two-Step clustering analysis and the model with best cohesion and separation measures had three clusters and 30 features.
 The results are shown in the image below.

 ![first clustering](First_Clustering_Attempt.JPG)